robertjdominguez/fixit-1/readme.md

 [] Create a `card-text` class with a font-size of `25px`

 [] Style images to stay within their parents if the screen is resized

+Once you've finished these edits, make sure to show them to me!